Quche/workspace/README.md

 ansible-playbook main.yaml -K
 ```
 A `BECOME password` is then asked, refer your Ubuntu user password.

+### Specific update/installation
+Ansible allows to run only a part or a subpart of the project by using the `-t` parameter.
+All the operations have a `tag` which allows to be explicitely select the part of the deployment user want to play.

+For example, if user want to only update terminal:

 ## TODO
 - Compare this code with other approaches such as [this complete example](https://github.com/bradwilson/ansible-dev-pc).